DevExpress/devextreme-documentation/api-reference/10 UI Components/Widget/3 Methods/repaint().md

 Renders the component anew without reloading data.
 Use the method to update the component's markup and appearance on the fly.

 ---
-The method re-initializes the component with new settings.
-The process resets the component's state, and erases the history of content modification.
-When you `repaint()` the component, the "undo" button and the "redo" button.
+The `repaint()` method re-initializes the component with new settings, resetting its state and history.
+Note: when you `repaint()` a component, the "undo" and "redo" buttons become inactive.

 #include btn-open-github with {
     href: "https://github.com/DevExpress-Examples/devextreme-components-with-resize-observer"